South Africa police say 15 killed in bar shooting in Soweto - NewsBreak

 The area where the shooting took place was very dark, making it harder to find people who could identify the suspects, he said.

-Rifles and a 9 mm pistol were used in the attack, said national police spokeswoman Col. Dimakatso Sello.
+Rifles and a 9-millimeter pistol were used in the attack, said national police spokeswoman Col. Dimakatso Sello.

 In a separate incident, four people were shot dead by unknown gunmen at a tavern in Sweetwaters township in the coastal city of Pietermaritzburg on Saturday night.

 According to the police, two men entered the tavern and randomly opened fire on the patrons, killing two people on the scene while two others were confirmed dead at the hospital.
-Police said 8 other people are receiving treatment in a hospital.
-The deceased were aged between 30 and 45 and police are investigating charges of murder and attempted murder, police said.
+Police said eight other people are receiving treatment in a hospital.
+The deceased were aged between 30 and 45, and police are investigating charges of murder and attempted murder, police said.